Vesperia-Soft/LyraeChatAppWebApi-NetCore/README.md

 * There will be users in the left bar.
 In the right bar there will be chat history and active chat.
 ### V2
 * Video call feature will come.
-* Project management support with Cevik Model
+* Project management support with Agile Model

 # Technologies
 - Backend